jianzhnie/CyberAttackSimulator/docs/source/create_a_network.rst

 Example Network
 ***************

-Here we will create the corporate network that is used as a fixture in the Yawning-Titan tests (`tests.conftest.corporate_network`).
+Here we will create the corporate network that is used as a fixture in the CyberAttackSim tests (`tests.conftest.corporate_network`).

 Names are added to each of the nodes for when they're displayed in a network graph.